The Carbon Ratio

 In Figure 1, below, the circle on the left shows the Earth when it was first formed.
 At that time all the excess carbon was in the atmosphere in the form of carbon dioxide.
 This caused the earth to be too hot for life – at least on land.

 The Carbon Ratio Explained

 The circle in the center of Figure 1 shows the Earth 800 million years ago during a period called Snowball Earth.
-At this there was very little carbon in the atmosphere and the Earth froze over from pole to pole.
-The only life during this time was the cyanobacteria that survived in the ocean near the equator.
+At this there was very little carbon in the atmosphere and therefore the Earth froze over from pole to pole.

 The circle on the right of Figure 1 shows the earth prior to the Industrial Revolution.
 At this time there was a great deal of carbon in the earth in the form of fossil fuels, coal, oil and natural gas, but there was also enough carbon remaining in the atmosphere to keep the earth at an ambient temperature of 56 F°.
 This is when agriculture, and then our civilization, evolved.